dusanw/dusanw/README.md

 - 👀 I’m interested in ... web development and graphics
 - 🌱 I’m currently learning ...
 Full Stack Engineer at CodeAcademy
 - 💞️ I’m looking to collaborate on ... websites
-- 📫 How to reach me ... customers@cardcasino.sk
+- 📫 How to reach me ... dusan.walla@theluxurytransfers.com

 <!---
 dusanw/dusanw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.